meilisearch/documentation/references/stop_words.md

 The stop-words route lets you add a list of words that will be ignored in search queries.
 So if you add `the` as a stop word and you make a search on `the mask` you will only have matching documents with `mask`.

-Stop-words can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.
+Stop-words can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.

 [Learn more about stop words](/guides/advanced_guides/stop_words.md)